 Many employers will provide:

-While some employers may provide help in obtaining your diving equipment, most will expect you hire to provide your own.
+While some employers may provide help in obtaining your diving equipment, most will expect you hire to provide your own, which isn't cheap.

 Equipment typically includes your wet suit, weight belt, gloves, coveralls, dive knife, and a 5-point harness with leg straps.